Simplified Chinese characters: Use with computers

 In computer text applications, the GB encoding scheme most often renders simplified Chinese characters, while Big5 most often renders traditional characters.
 Although neither encoding has an explicit connection with a specific character set, the lack of a one-to-one mapping between the simplified and traditional sets established a de facto linkage.

 Since simplified Chinese conflated many characters into one and since the initial version of the GB encoding scheme, known as GB 2312-80, contained only one code point for each character, it is impossible to use GB 2312 to map to the bigger set of traditional characters.
 It is theoretically possible to use Big5 code to map to the smaller set of simplified character glyphs, although there is little market for such a product.
 Newer and alternative forms of GB have support for traditional characters.
 In particular, mainland authorities have now established GB 18030 as the official encoding standard for use in all mainland software publications.
 The encoding contains all East Asian characters included in Unicode 3.0.
 As such, GB 18030 encoding contains both simplified and traditional characters found in Big-5 and GB, as well as all characters found in Japanese and Korean encodings.

 Unicode deals with the issue of simplified and traditional characters as part of the project of Han unification by including code points for each.
 This was rendered necessary by the fact that the linkage between simplified characters and traditional characters is not one-to-one.
 While this means that a Unicode system can display both simplified and traditional characters, it also means that different localisation files are needed for each type.

 In font filenames and descriptions, the acronym SC is used to signify the use of simplified Chinese characters to differentiate fonts that use TC for traditional characters.

 Internet usage

 The World Wide Web Consortium (W3C)'s Internationalization working group recommends the use of the language tag zh-Hans as a language attribute value and Content-Language value to specify web-page content in simplified Chinese characters.

 Criticism

 Author Liu Shahe was an outspoken critic of the simplification of Chinese characters.
 He wrote a dedicated column entitled "Simplified Characters are Unreasonable" in the Chinese edition of the Financial Times.

-Some critics pejoratively refer to Simplified Chinese as 殘體字 meaning "crippled characters."
+Some critics pejoratively refer to Simplified Chinese as 殘體字 (cántǐzì), meaning "crippled characters."